Surgical management of Epilepsy

 The most common treatment for epilepsy is antiepileptic drugs (AEDs).
 In about 7 out of 10 people, they aid in seizure management.

 AEDs function by altering the chemical levels in your brain.
 They cannot cure epilepsy, but they can prevent seizures.
 AEDs come in a variety of forms, including pills, capsules, liquids, and syrups.
-In most cases, you must take the medication on a daily basis.
+In most cases, you must take the medication daily.

-It’s critical that you follow any recommendations for when and how much to take AEDs.
+You must follow any recommendations for when and how much to take AEDs.
 If you suddenly stop taking an AED, you risk having a seizure.
-Drowsiness, headaches, rashes, tremors, etc. are some of the side effects of AEDs.
+Drowsiness, headaches, rashes, tremors, etc., are some of the side effects of AEDs.

 Surgery on the brain

-There’s a good probability that your seizures will stop completely following surgery in certain instances such as follows- 70% in temporal lobe seizures and 50% in nontemporal lobe seizures.
+There’s a reasonable probability that your seizures will stop completely following surgery in certain instances, such as the following: 70% in temporal lobe seizures and 50% in nontemporal lobe seizures.

-Brain scans -MRI seizure protocol, electroencephalograms (EEG), and other testing are conducted prior to surgery.
-The findings of these tests will aid you and your doctor in determining whether surgery is a viable choice for you.
+Brain scans (MRI seizure protocol), electroencephalograms (EEG), and other testing are conducted before surgery.
+The findings of these tests will help you and your doctor determine whether surgery is a viable choice for you.

-Epilepsy surgery is normally performed while you are unconscious, using a general anesthetic.
+Epilepsy surgery is usually performed while you are unconscious, using a general anesthetic.

 At the conclusion of the procedure, the openings in your skull and scalp are closed.
 Make sure you discuss the risks with your neurosurgeon before undergoing surgery.

-Stimulaton procedures: When we are not able to resect the lesion secondary to eloquence or not able to recognize the precise area then we do the brain or vagus nerve stimulation.
+When we cannot resect the lesion due to eloquence or recognize the precise area, we stimulate the brain or vagus nerve.

 Vagus nerve stimulation:

-In vagus nerve stimulation, doctors implant a device called a vagus nerve stimulator beneath the skin of your chest, similar to a heart pacemaker.
+In vagus nerve stimulation, doctors implant a vagus nerve stimulator beneath the skin of your chest, similar to a heart pacemaker.
 The cables from the stimulator are connected to the vagus nerve in your neck.

 The battery-operated device uses the vagus nerve to send electrical energy bursts to your brain.
-The device’s mechanism for preventing seizures is unknown, although it can usually reduce seizures by 20 to 40%.
+The device’s mechanism for preventing seizures is unknown, although it can usually reduce seizures by 50%.
 Side effects of vagus nerve stimulation include throat pain, hoarseness, shortness of breath, and coughing.

-Responsive Neurostimulation: We know that electrical activity is coming from the two important areas then we place two electrodes which are connected to battery which was placed in the skull.
+We know that electrical activity comes from the two critical areas, so we placed two electrodes connected to a battery in the skull.

 Ketogenic diet

-A ketogenic diet is a high-fat, low-carbohydrate, and low-protein diet.
-The diet is supposed to reduce the likelihood of seizures in children by altering the quantities of substances in the brain.
+A ketogenic diet is a high-fat, low-carbohydrate, and low-protein diet that is supposed to reduce the likelihood of seizures in children by altering the quantities of substances in the brain.